adamterlson/cairn/README.md

 ##Background

-In React Native, there is no cascading of styles, so when you have multiple types of something, say a pageContainer, you may initially be tempted to style each individually:
+In React Native, there is no cascading of styles, so when you have multiple types of something, say a pageContainer, most will begin by styling each individually:

 ````javascript
 {